Four From Mat Hog Wrestling Club in Punxsutawney Earn Medals at PJW Championships

 Magagnotti was in a tough battle in the semifinals, eventually falling, but rebounded with a 5-2 victory in her first consolation bout before dropping her third-fourth match to finish fourth.

-In the 8-and-under boys division at 45 pound, Owen Brink placed seventh.
+In the 8-and-under boys’ division at 45 pounds, Owen Brink placed seventh.

 Brink started off strong, winning his first match in the round of 32 with a pin at 129.
-He then won his round of 16 bout, 6-0.
+He then won his round of 16 bouts, 6-0.

 Brink fell in the quarterfinal, dropping him into the blood rounds where he wrestled himself back onto the podium with 6-0 and 6-4 in overtime to finish seventh.